MarkStreek/BioinfDataprocessingExercises/SRRsSnakeMakePipeline/README.md

 [![Python](https://img.shields.io/badge/python-≥3.12-brightgreen.svg?style=flat)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://opensource.org/licenses/MIT)

-This directory contains the main pipeline for the course.
+This directory contains the main pipeline for the course Bioinformatics dataprocessing at Hanze University.
 The pipeline is (partly) reproduced from the [Scientific report - Raw transcriptomics data to gene specific SSRs: a validated free bioinformatics workflow for biologists](https://www.nature.com/articles/s41598-020-75270-8).
 The pipeline is a free pipeline that can be used to download and process RNA-seq data.

 > The pipeline takes a sample (accession number) as input and processes the data as described below.
 The output of the pipeline is a pie chart that shows the percentage of reads that are mapped to the (own-assembled) reference genome.